Emosapien

 Make your openings consistent without adding admin

-Emosapien can help you turn opening prompts for group therapy into a simple system.
-You can use AI-assisted prompt rotations, optional between-session check-ins, and quick summaries you review and edit before the next group.
-You stay in control, you just stop reinventing the process every week.
+Emosapien can help you build a repeatable opening check-in system.
+You can set up AI-assisted prompt rotations, optional between-session check-ins, and brief pre-session summaries that you review and edit before the group meets.
+You stay in control of the clinical direction.
+You just stop reinventing the process every week.
+See the Emosapien features overview for how the check-in system works alongside session notes and between-session tracking.

-If you want to bring AI support into your group check-in workflow, start your journey with Emosapien and set up a check-in rhythm that feels consistent, calm, and clinically aligned.
+If you want to bring structured check-ins into your group work, start your journey with Emosapien and set up a rhythm that feels consistent, calm, and clinically grounded.